gmail unsubscribeemail managementproductivity

 Not all unsubscribes work identically.
 Here's what's actually happening behind the scenes:

-Type 1: List-Unsubscribe Header (Best Experience)
+Type 1: List-Unsubscribe header (best experience)

 How it works:

-• Email includes special RFC 2369/8058 header with unsubscribe URL
+• Email includes a special RFC 2369/8058 header with the unsubscribe URL

 • One-click unsubscribe experience

-• Sender receives automated unsubscribe request
+• Sender receives an automated unsubscribe request

 Compliance: RFC standard, CAN-SPAM compliant, increasingly common

-User experience: Best possible - one click and completely done
+User experience: Best possible, one click and completely done

 Processing time: 1-5 days typically